llightts/CSI5138_Project/README.md

 # CSI 5138 Project - WiC SuperGlue Task with Sense Fine-Tuning
-**By: Simon Fortier-Garceau, Julian Templeton and William Larocque** As part of the course CSI5138F: Intro to DL and RL by Pr.
-Yongyi Mao
+**By: Simon Fortier-Garceau, Julian Templeton and William Larocque**

+As part of the course CSI5138F: Intro to DL and RL by Pr.
+Yongyi Mao at the University of Ottawa.
 ## Description
 ### Task
 This repo contains the Python 3 Jupyter Notebooks and the datasets used to compete in the [SuperGlue](https://super.gluebenchmark.com/) [WiC task](https://pilehvar.github.io/wic/).
 The goal of this research project is to compare a Baseline RoBERTa base model against a RoBERTa base model that has been fine-tuned with a Sense-disambiguation head.
 Both the Baseline and the Sense fine-tuned models also contain a WiC head which is trained on the WiC training set.
 By improving upon the Baseline's Contextual Word Embeddings through fine-tuning we will exhibit that the computationally feasible fine-tuning approach to modifying a BERT-based model's Contextual Word Embeddings is an effective method of achieving high, state-of-the-art results.
 Compared to the sense pre-training task implemented in SenseBERT, this sense fine-tuning task is more efficient and provides the behaviour that we hypothesize will occur.